madeso/cz/ideas/ideas/string-formatting.md

 ---
 title: "Built in string formatting"
 summary: " "
+tags:
+    - react
 ---
 Add syntax for constructing formatted strings.
-It would be nice if it also handled custom markup for console coloring and template strings like.
+It would be nice if it could be extended to also handle custom markup for
+1. console coloring
+2. template strings
+3. react html-like constructions

+## References
 ### swift
 ```swift
 let temperature = 39